Can a Wix Portfolio Do Your Work Justice?

 The same goes for the ‘Resumes & CVs’ category:

 So, lack of template choice is definitely not a problem you’ll have with Wix.
-Now, let’s see how you can take your Wix portfolio even further, by adding an online store.
+Now, let’s see how you can take your portfolio even further, by adding an online store.

-Want to make your Wix portfolio work a little harder?
+Want to make your portfolio website work a little harder?
 The great news is that it’s entirely possible to use Wix to create a new revenue stream for your work – and doing it is actually easier than you might think.

 If you want to sell your artwork and designs on your site (either digitally or printed), all you need to do is add the Wix Art Store app (if it’s not already activated in your template).